BurdetteLamar/RubyTest/examples/rest_api/tester_tour/md_files/Exceptions.md

 <!--- GENERATED FILE, DO NOT EDIT --->
 [Prev](./Volatility.md) [Next](./GetAlbums.md)

-# Exceptions, Rescued, and Not
+# Exceptions, Rescued and Not

 This page introduces the handling of unexpected exceptions.